 Our foundational proprietary technology derives from research led by Dr. Gabor Forgacs, a Professor of Biophysics at the University of Missouri.
-We have a broad portfolio of intellectual property rights covering principles, enabling instrumentation applications and methods of cell based printing, including exclusive licenses to certain patented and patent pending technologies from the University of Missouri-Columbia and Clemson University, and outright ownership of six pending patent applications (the patents and patent rights described in this paragraph are sometimes collectively referred to as the "Intellectual Property".
+We have a broad portfolio of intellectual property rights covering principles, enabling instrumentation applications and methods of cell based printing, including exclusive licenses to certain patented and patent pending technologies from the University of Missouri-Columbia and Clemson University, and outright ownership of six pending patent applications (the patents and patent rights described in this paragraph are sometimes collectively referred to as the "Intellectual Property Rights").
+See "Description of Business-Intellectual Property".
 We believe that our portfolio of Intellectual Property Rights provides a strong and defensible market position for the commercialization of 3D bioprinting technology.

 We believe we have the potential to build and maintain a sustainable business by leveraging our core technology platform across a variety of applications.
 As part of our business strategy we intend to pursue collaboration agreements with drug development companies that will allow us to further develop our 3D bioprinting technology and the potential uses of the cellular structures and tissues that can be produced with our technology.
 We also plan to develop research products with our 3D bioprinting technology that can be offered to third parties involved in drug discovery.
 We currently have collaborative research agreements currently in effect with Pfizer, Inc. ("Pfizer") and United Therapeutic Corporation ("Unither").
-We have also secured four federal grants in the aggregate amount of approximately \$665,000 including Small Business Research Innovation grants and developed the NovoGen MMX BioprinterTM (our first-generation 3D bioprinter) - within two and one half years of opening our first facilities.
+As of March 31, 2012, we have also secured five federal grants in the aggregate amount of approximately \$955,000 including Small Business Innovation Research grants and developed the NovoGen MMX BioprinterTM (our first-generation 3D bioprinter) - within two and one half years of opening our first facilities.
 We believe these corporate achievements provide strong validation for the commercial viability of our technology.